mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 startup.ConfigureServices(builder.Services);
 ```

-Again, builder contains a Services property that we can use to pass in to the ConfigureServices() method.
-Now we can remove all the dependency injection code from Program.cs and move it to the ConfigureServices method in Startup.cs.
+Again, `builder` contains a `Services` property that we can use to pass in to the `ConfigureServices()` method.
+Now we can remove all the dependency injection code from `Program.cs` and move it to the `ConfigureServices` method in `Startup.cs`.

 ```C#
 // Startup.cs file